mggarofalo/connectFour/README.md

 Initial variables
-	Board size (default 7c6r, but there's no reason that couldn't be altered) Level 1: Human/AI selector for P1 and P2 (the player will be a controller and its input will come from the command line or from a decision engine of some kind); in this case, we will also initialize first player selection
+	Board size (default 7c6r, but there's no reason that couldn't be altered) Level 1/2: Human/AI selector for P1 and P2 (the player will be a controller and its input will come from the command line or from a decision engine of some kind); in this case, we will also initialize first player selection
 	Boss: Difficulty selector for each AI that governs whether it plays randomly except to block

-Level 1: AIPlayer (stub)
+Level 2: AIPlayer (stub)
 Finds best move (stub).
 Reads the board directly.
 Most efficient method might be to assess the available moves and check them in order of strength for validity, executing the first valid one.
 This is where my lack of knowledge about Connect Four strategy will show up most obviously.
 Validity check may be unnecessary.

 PlayerInterface
   Takes console input and passes to board.
   Displays message to player if the requested move is invalid.
-  Checks return value from board and passes play to the other player (0), displays tie message (1), or displays win message (2).
+  Checks return value from board and passes play to the other player (0), displays tie message (1), or displays win (2) or loss (3) message.

 Board
-X Model is an int[c][r], where -1 means empty and 0 or 1 is player ID.
+X Model is an int[rows][columns], where -1 means empty and 0 or 1 is player ID.
 X Takes column from player or move from AI.
 X Checks the column's validity (it must be a real column, the coordinate BoardSquare(c, r) must be empty).
 X Returns value to player, triggering message.